stanekTM/RX_nRF24L01_Telemetry_Motor_Servo/RC_RX_OpenAVRc_Multi_2ch_A1_Motor_Driver/README.md

-# RC receiver nRF24L01 for OpenAVRc and Multiprotocol/OpenTX
+## RC receiver nRF24L01 2ch motor drivers for OpenAVRc and Multiprotocol/OpenTX
 RC receiver nRF24L01 with ATmega328P processor for smaller dimensions.
 It is possible to use Arduino Nano, Pro or Pro Mini.
 Telemetry sends the monitored voltage RX to TX.